kaumudigupta/kaumudigupta/README.md

 #### About me

 - 🔭 I’m currently working on my well being (Trust me, yoga and meditation is underrated especially during this pandemic) and on building a microservice.
-- 🌱 I’m currently learning JavaScript and TypeScript.
+- 🌱 I’m currently learning GCP.
 - 👯 I’m looking to collaborate on any exciting project to help the commmunity.
 - 🤔 I’m looking for help as I am starting with React.
-- 💬 Ask me about AWS services, DevOps(practices and tooling), Java , HTML , CSS and JavaScript.
+- 💬 Ask me about AWS services, Azure, K8 , containerisation and DevOps(practices and tooling).
 - 📫 How to reach me: `kaumudigupta.me`
 - 😄 Pronouns: her/she
 - ⚡ Fun fact: You will catch me with a backpack and a book in my hand on weekends.
 Here is my [goodreads profile](https://www.goodreads.com/kaumudigupta) .